Were you recently accused of solicitation or prostitution in Columbus, Ohio?

 - Computer Monitoring Requirements: Police officers can monitor the computers of every sex offender in Columbus.

-When you need an experienced criminal defense attorney in Columbus to aid you with your fight to avoid the negative consequences of a prostitution or solicitation conviction, please do not hesitate to contact Koenig & Owen, LLC.
+When you need an experienced criminal defense attorney in Columbus to aid you with your fight to avoid the negative consequences of a prostitution or solicitation conviction, please do not hesitate to contact James D. Owen, LLC.
 We know what it takes to win these types of cases, and we are ready to go to bat on your behalf.

 Defenses Against Ohio Pimping and Pandering Charges